Table of Contents

 This is achieved by increasing the trench depth the pipeline will be buried.
 Increasing the pipeline depth of cover implies a greater volume of consolidated soil above the pipeline, thus increasing the downward load acting against buoyancy force.
 Consideration must be given to the stability of the trench wall, in swampy terrain increasing trench depths leads to an uncontrollable increase in trench width.
 Special backfill soil with higher density may as well be used in combination with an increase in burial depth to achieve the designated factor of safety.
 For every selected depth of pipeline cover, the buoyancy calculation should be repeated until the designated set factor of safety is achieved.

 3.3 Use of Continuous Concrete Coating

 This is the most common method used to mitigate pipeline floatation.
-Concrete coating required for onshore pipeline river crossings, swampy terrain may be performed on site or offsite, however for large diameter pipelines, concrete coating is mostly performed on site along the trench because the weight of concrete coated pipe becomes significantly high.
-It becomes increasingly difficult to transport heavy pipes to site, this also increases the cost of transportation.
-See figure below for design and installation of concrete coated pipe.
+Concrete coating required for onshore pipeline river crossings, swampy terrain may be performed on-site or off-site, however, for large diameter pipelines, the concrete coating is mostly performed on-site along the trench because the weight of concrete coated pipe becomes significantly high.
+It becomes increasingly difficult to transport heavy pipes to the site, this also increases the cost of transportation.
+See figure below for the design and installation of concrete coated pipe.

-The concrete coating must be applied appropriately on the pipes to ensure the concrete does not fall of the pipe circumference.
-This can be achieve by embedding in the concrete coating reinforcement e.g. polypropylene ropes, wire mesh or other suitable materials installed in layers circumferentially around the pipe.
-High density concrete is preferable for concrete coating because the higher the density of concrete the lesser the thickness of concrete coating required to counter the buoyancy force.
+The concrete coating must be applied appropriately on the pipes to ensure the concrete does not fall off the pipe circumference.
+This can be achieved by embedding in the concrete coating reinforcement e.g. polypropylene ropes, wire mesh or other suitable materials installed in layers circumferentially around the pipe.
+High-density concrete is preferable for concrete coating because of the higher the density of concrete the lesser the thickness of concrete coating required to counter the buoyancy force.

 3.4 Use of Concrete Collars